ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
-3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on {{site.data.keyword.Bluemix_notm}}**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
+3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on {{site.data.keyword.Bluemix_notm}}.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
 4. Add a name and description and click the Create notebook button.

 ### Step 4: Run the sample notebook